-It is a place that misses no opportunity to remind you of how deadly it is.The Surface of Araea is a blight-blasted wasteland of barren deserts, frigid arctics and terrible monsters.
-Perhaps more than any other part of Araea, mankind is not welcome here.
-Blight poisons everything and confines humanity to enclaves where it is tolerable.
+It is a place that misses no opportunity to remind you how deadly it is.The surface of Araea is a blight-blasted wasteland, where rocky deserts are scourged by continent-spanning storms beneath uncaring stars.
+Perhaps more than any other part of Araea, mankind is not welcome here; Blight drowns the world in poison, and monsters rule the lands.
 The sun rises every day like a terrible omen and blinds those used to the darkness below.
-Storms of dust and radiation cover continents, while mutants and cannibals stalk the night.
-Only the brave, foolish or desperate seek their fortune from the Surface.
+It is a place where cold cuts like a dagger and the wind scream with fury, where the night sky burns with a thousand fires and meteorites crack open the earth.
+The surface, with its damnable sky and endless vistas, is a yawning expanse unlike even the largest cavern.
+Only the brave, foolish, or desperate seek their fortune from the Surface.

 Flora and Fauna

-Araea At A Glance The world of Araea is divided up into four layers by its inhabitants, with the Surface at one end and the Far Deep on the other.
-The Outer Shell lie just below the Surface and continues downwards until it connects to the Inner Shell.
+The World Of Araea The world of Araea is divided up into four layers by its inhabitants, with the Surface at one end and the Far Deep on the other.
+The Outer Shell lies just below the Surface and continues downwards until it connects to the Inner Shell.
 It is there most of humanity survives, eking out a living deep in the darkness.
 Introduction to Araea's Geography

 BlightA quiet, invisible venom that causes horrible mutation or wretched death, Blight is one of the most pervasive and insidious hazards of the Surface.
 It is also one of the least understood, despite its presence across almost all parts of the Surface, with entire continents shrouded in terrible storms laced with Blight.
 Travelers carry lead amulets to ward themselves from the venom, but superstition makes a poor shield.
 Mutations and blight-sickness are common fates for unprepared surface-explorers.
 Read More About Blight